boompig/passzero/README.md

     - `DATABASE_URL`
         - `postgres://<username>:<password>@<host>:<port>/<database>`
     - `SENDGRID_API_KEY`
+    - `REAL_EMAIL` (testing only)
-    - alternatively create file `passzero/my_env.py` with method `setup_env` which sets above environment variables
+    - alternatively create file `.env` with environment variable values from above.
+This file will be loaded using the dotenv package
 * `heroku local web`

 ## Development